 The practice has a long-standing relationship with several Church of England Dioceses, and also undertakes commissions for other government bodies, charities, educational and community groups.
-In some cases, such as the Court Service or the Caravan Club, the client has long experience of commissioning buildings, and we work within their established systems and procurement structures.
+In some cases, such as the Court Service, the client has long experience of commissioning buildings, and we work within their established systems and procurement structures.
 In other cases, such as the Kingsclere Youth Centre, we work with organisations that are new to the process, and we can offer advice in assembling a brief, and managing the project to completion.

 PHYLLIS COURT GRAND STAND, HENLEY ON THAMES

-We designed a sensitive extension and enclosure of the Grade II listed Grandstand to ensure if can it be used throughout the year.
+We designed a sensitive extension and enclosure of the Grade II listed Grandstand to ensure it can it be used throughout the year.

 The building now benefits from improved access including lifts and stairs, new kitchens and bathrooms.

 A new tensile structure roof over the upper floor is provided to mimic the original canvas canopy.
-The building which was originally left empty for much of the year, is now used daily, for dining and meetings, weddings and corporate entertainment during the Henley Regatta.
+The building which was originally left empty for much of the year, is now used daily and one of the iconic buildings on the Henley river front.
+The grandstand is used for dining and meetings, as a wedding venue, and for corporate entertainment during the Henley Regatta.